the-turing-way/the-turing-way/book/website/communication/aa/overview.md

 A great deal of value is placed on academic authorship because a peer-reviewed journal article is still seen as the most valued output from a research project.
 The number of articles an academic researcher is named on, and particularly whether the person is named as first author, has significant impact on their career.

 But who should be an author on an article?
-And can we move away the idea that the first author takes the most credit?
+And can we move away from the idea of first author taking the most credit?

 (communication-aa-overview-who)=
 ## Who is an author? or are they actually contributors?